marklogic-community/marklogic-spring-batch/README.md

 # MarkLogic Spring Batch

 The vision of the MarkLogic Spring Batch (MSB) project is to provide the **BEST** solution for building batch processing jobs for the MarkLogic platform.
 There are three goals of the MarkLogic Spring Batch project.

-The first is to enhancements the core [Spring Batch](http://docs.spring.io/spring-batch/trunk/reference/html/) framework that makes it easy to create batch processing programs using MarkLogic.
-The second goal is to create a library of batch processing jobs that are commonly executed.
-The third goal is to provide examples for writing custom batch processing programs that utilize MarkLogic.
+* To enhance the core [Spring Batch](http://docs.spring.io/spring-batch/trunk/reference/html/) framework that makes it easy to create batch processing programs using MarkLogic.
+* To create a library of common batch processing jobs that are executed against a MarkLogic database.
+* To provide examples for writing custom batch processing programs that utilize MarkLogic.

+The projects is broken down into three components.
+* ./core - Contains all enhancements on the Spring Batch framework including the MarkLogic Job Repository, the Main class for the jobs utility, and any custom ItemReaders/Writers/Processors/Tasklets
+* ./jobs - Common library of Spring Batch JobConfigurations
+* ./examples - Starter templates for creating your own batch processing jobs (i.e. migrating from a RDBMS)

 ## Getting Started